cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n/index.md

 !!!include(./docs/en_US/jailbreak/checkra1n/include/odysseyra1n-explanation.md)!!!

 ::: warning
-If you're migrating from unc0ver to Odysseyra1n, you must follow [Removing unc0ver](/removing-unc0ver) before proceeding.
+If you are already jailbroken with another jailbreak (besides Chimera, Odyssey, or Taurine), make sure to properly [remove it](/restoring-rootfs) before proceeding.
 :::

 On iOS 14: